ranfysvalle02/just-a-bag-of-words/README.md

 With models like CBOW, AI began to move closer to understanding text in a way more akin to how humans do—grasping word meanings based on their surroundings.
 This breakthrough became a springboard for further advances in text representation.

-### 2. Continuous Bag of Words (CBOW) - PyTorch Lightning

-For CBOW, the context (surrounding words) predicts the target word.
-Here's a simple PyTorch Lightning implementation.

 ```python
 import torch
 import torch.nn as nn